Meet Patryk Cichoń, Contec’s sales director

 ELTs as a source of pollution

-What happens to a tire when it’s at the end of its life?
-ELTs make up nearly 2% of total global waste, and the waste leads to environmental and health hazards due to the improper waste management of ELTs.
+What happens to a tire at the end of its life?
+ELTs make up nearly 2% of total global waste, leading to environmental and health hazards due to the improper waste management of ELTs.
 These tires have become a major source of pollution.

 However, technology that can recycle and recover nearly all constituents of tires does exist – natural rubber, synthetic rubber made from plastics, steel, carbon black, zinc, sulfur, etc. We lose these recycled resource opportunities when ELTs are incarcerated, landfilled legally, or stockpiled illegally.